antimaf/GTDQN/README.md

 ### 2.6 Google Colab Integration

-For users without access to a GPU, we provide a Google Colab notebook (`GTDQN_Training.ipynb`) that enables training on free cloud GPUs.
+For users without access to a GPU, there is a Google Colab notebook (`GTDQN_Training.ipynb`) that enables training on free cloud GPUs.
 Key features include:

 1. **GPU Acceleration**: Automatic access to NVIDIA T4 or P100 GPUs
 2. **Checkpoint Management**: